 Barlby High School is an inclusive school and supports all students with SEND.

 There are four broad areas of need outlined in the SEND Code of Practice (2014):

-- o Communication & Interaction
+- Communication & Interaction

-- o Cognition & Learning
+- Cognition & Learning

-- o Social, Emotional & Mental Health (SEMH)
+- Social, Emotional & Mental Health (SEMH)

-- o Sensory & physical Needs.
+- Sensory & physical Needs.

 Students are deemed to have a special educational need if they: